 Does your roof in your Seattle WA home need to be replaced?
 Would you be able to tell if it did?
 The signs are fairly obvious sometimes – if you can see the Big Dipper directly from the attic that’s pretty blatant – however, in some cases, the red flags that your roof is failing are more subtle than that.
-You need to to consider a help from a reliable roofing contractor in Seattle, WA.
+You need to to consider help from a reliable roofing Seattle contractor.

 Let’s take a closer look at what your roof might be attempting to say.